 There is a preschool, kindergarten and primary school.
-The primary school will continue grow to grade six.
+The primary school educates children from kindergarten to grade six.

 An educated and employed adult can assist his/her family to rise out of the desperate circumstances of poverty.
 Education is a door-opener for employment.

 Yes, there are ongoing capacity-building workshops in health, hygiene, and literacy.
 As well the families can participate in the medical and dental clinics that are hosted onsite.